eberban/eberban/books/tour/src/logic/transformations.md

 # Predicate transformations (ZI)

-Particles of __ZI__ family (all particles starting with _z-_) allows to transform the immediatly following predicate, before chaining or explicit bindings is performed.
+Particles of the__ZI__ family (all particles starting with _z-_) allow transforming the immediatly following predicate, before chaining or explicit bindings are performed.

 > To use a __ZI__ on more than one predicate word it should be wrapped in
 > brackets __pe ... pei__, which itself will be prefixed with __ZI__.